ArctosDB/documentation-wiki/_documentation/encoding.markdown

 ## Non-printing characters

-Arctos disallows characters not in POSIX character class PRINT, but things like doubled or trailing spaces can still appear in data and will make searching difficult.
+Arctos disallows characters not in POSIX character class PRINT for most fields, but things like doubled or trailing spaces can still appear in data and will make searching difficult.

 ## Similar Characters